www-py/wwwpy/docs/rpc.md

 ```

 You can define and use both async and synchronous functions.
-Beware that async functions are more performant because they do not block the browser main thread.
+Note that async functions are more performant
+because they do not block the browser's main thread.

 ### Calling server-side functions from the browser
 ```python